About the Day

 Come learn how we nurture students' passion for technology and equip you to thrive in the digital era.
 Focus areas within the major include Algorithms, Artificial Intelligence, Cyber Defense, Software Development, and Systems.
 Tour of facilities to follow session at noon and will last 30 minutes.

-The Union, Room 256 (Also offered in Session A)
+The Union, Room 256 (Also offered in Session D)

 Grafton-Stovall Theatre

-Join us to learn about how classrooms, laboratories, simulation and clinicals support students’ achievement in the BSN program.
+Come learn about how classrooms, laboratories, simulation and clinicals support students’ achievement in the BSN program.
+Tour of facilities, given by current BSN students, to follow at 12 noon and will last 45 minutes.

 Wilson Hall, Room 1014